psicoder85/supreme-octo-enigma/API Documentation-Assessment-JairAb.md

 The REST API we're discussing provides endpoints for managing employee data.
 It allows clients to perform CRUD (Create, Read, Update, Delete) operations on employee records.
 Below are the key features and functionalities:

 ### 1. All Employee Retrieval (GET /employee/):
-  -This endpoint retrieves information about all employee on a specific company database.
+ - This endpoint retrieves information about all employee on a specific company database.
-  -The client sends a GET request with the employee ID as a path parameter.
+ - The client sends a GET request with the employee ID as a path parameter.
-  -The server responds with the employee’s details (such as name, department, contact information, etc.) in JSON format.
+ - The server responds with the employee’s details (such as name, department, contact information, etc.) in JSON format.
-  -If the employee with the specified ID does not exist, the API returns an appropriate error response (e.g., 404 Not Found).
+ - If the employee with the specified ID does not exist, the API returns an appropriate error response (e.g., 404 Not Found).

 ### 2. Employee Retrieval (GET /employee/{id}):
-  -This endpoint retrieves information about a specific employee based on their unique identifier (id).
+  - This endpoint retrieves information about a specific employee based on their unique identifier (id).
-  -The client sends a GET request with the employee ID as a path parameter.
+  - The client sends a GET request with the employee ID as a path parameter.
-  -The server responds with the employee’s details (such as name, department, contact information, etc.) in JSON format.
+  - The server responds with the employee’s details (such as name, department, contact information, etc.) in JSON format.
-  -If the employee with the specified ID does not exist, the API returns an appropriate error response (e.g., 404 Not Found).
+  - If the employee with the specified ID does not exist, the API returns an appropriate error response (e.g., 404 Not Found).

 ### 3. Employee Creation (POST /create):
-  -Clients can use this endpoint to create a new employee record.
+  - Clients can use this endpoint to create a new employee record.
-  -The client sends a POST request with a JSON payload containing employee details (e.g., name, job title, salary, etc.).
+  - The client sends a POST request with a JSON payload containing employee details (e.g., name, job title, salary, etc.).
-  -The server validates the input data, creates a new employee entry in the database, and assigns a unique ID.
+  - The server validates the input data, creates a new employee entry in the database, and assigns a unique ID.
-  -The API responds with a success message (e.g., 201 Created) along with the newly created employee’s ID.
+  - The API responds with a success message (e.g., 201 Created) along with the newly created employee’s ID.
-  -If the input data is invalid or incomplete, the API returns an error response (e.g., 400 Bad Request).
+  - If the input data is invalid or incomplete, the API returns an error response (e.g., 400 Bad Request).

 ### 4. Employee Update (PUT /employee/{id})
  - These endpoints allow clients to update or delete an existing employee record.